Serre-Lusztig relations for $\imath$quantum groups: Introduction

 \end{customthm} The identity \eqref{eq:SerreBn12} in Theorem~{\bf A} is a combination of Theorem~\ref{thm:minLS} (for $\tau j = j =\wb j$), Propositions~\ref{prop:jnotfixed} (for $\tau j \neq j$), and Proposition~\ref{prop:jfixed2} (for $\tau j = j \neq \wb j$).
 Amazingly, the relation \eqref{eq:SerreBn10} takes the same form as \eqref{eq:minSLQG} for the usual quantum groups.
 We view \eqref{eq:SerreBn10} to be more fundamental than \eqref{eq:SerreBn12} as it is valid at the level of integral forms for (modified) $\imath$quantum groups, cf. \cite{BW18b}.

-Examples of Serre-Lusztig relations of minimal degree were obtained earlier by Baseilhac and Vu \cite{BaV14, BaV15} for certain split $\imath$quantum groups (with $a_{ij}=-1, -2$).
-Their (largely conjectural) expressions in terms of monomials in Chevalley generators $B_i$ look rather cumbersome.
-The Serre-Lusztig relations can be useful in the further study of $\imath$quantum groups with $q$ being a root of 1 (cf. \cite{BS19}), which according to \cite{BaV14, BaV15} may play a central role in the identification of the symmetries of the Hamiltonian of the XXZ open spin chain.
+A version of Serre-Lusztig relations of minimal degree with supporting examples was proposed earlier by Baseilhac and Vu \cite{BaV14, BaV15} in the framework of tridiagonal pairs, for certain split $\imath$quantum groups (with $a_{ij}=-2, -1$, respectively); a more explicit form of these relations was conjectured in \cite{BaV14} (with $a_{ij}=-2$) and subsequently established in \cite{Ter18}; see Remark~\ref{rem:BVT}.
+The expressions of these relations in these works are in terms of monomials in Chevalley generators $B_i$ and look rather cumbersome.
+The Serre-Lusztig relations can be useful in the further study of $\imath$quantum groups with $q$ being a root of 1 (cf. \cite{BS21}), which according to \cite{BaV14, BaV15} may play a central role in the identification of the symmetries of the Hamiltonian of the XXZ open spin chain.

 The effort to understand and formulate the connections between \eqref{eq:SerreBn12} and \eqref{eq:SerreBn10} has led to the following theorem, which is an immediate consequence of Theorem~{\bf A} and Proposition~\ref{prop:SLinduct}.